Emil Fischer (American football executive): Green Bay Packers

 Fischer established himself as a successful businessman in Green Bay in the 1920s.
 He was an early supporter of the Packers and believed the franchise was good for the local community.
 He was elected to the Packers board of directors in 1926 and to the executive committee in 1935.
-In 1948, he was elected as the fifth president of Green Bay Packers, Inc., after the resignation of Lee Joannes.
+In 1948, he was elected as the fifth president of the Green Bay Packers, after the resignation of Lee Joannes.

 Fischer's first years as president were marked by the resolution of multiple contentious issues.
 First, many people within the NFL doubted the future of the Packers, since the team was located in such a small market and was not financially lucrative.
 There were rumors that the Packers would not be included in the league after its merger with the AAFC.
 However, not only were the Packers included in the league post-merger, Fischer was named the president of the new National Conference.
 Second, Fischer and the board of directors had to fight to keep the Packers from being sold to a private owner, something that the team's co-founder, head coach, and general manager Curly Lambeau was trying to orchestrate.
 These disagreements led to the resignation of multiple team officials, including George Whitney Calhoun and W. Webber Kelly.
 After Rockwood Lodge, the Packers' training facility that was purchased by Lambeau for a large sum just a few years prior, burned down in 1950, Lambeau resigned and took a position with the Chicago Cardinals.
 That same year, Fischer organized a new stock sale to help raise funding to keep the team financially stable.
 The funds from this stock sale and the insurance money from the Rockwood Lodge fire established the basis for future success and financially stability.
 Fischer believed so much in the team that he purchased 200 stocks himself, the maximum allowed under the Packers' articles of incorporation.

 Fischer resigned in 1952 and was succeeded by Russ Bogda.
 After his presidency, Fischer served as chairman of the board from 1953 until his death in 1958.
 Although the Packers lacked on-field success during his presidency, Fischer is recognized for helping lead the franchise through multiple challenging periods, including the contentious resignation of team co-founder Curly Lambeau and the merger of the NFL and AAFC.
 His organization of the 1950 stock sale also provided the funding needed to help keep the Packers financially stable.
 In recognition of his contributions as a team executive, Fischer was posthumously inducted in the Green Bay Packers Hall of Fame in 2013.